chakl/hackintosh-g5-cooler/doc/main.md

 R1=100k and C3=100n build a lowpass to turn the PWM signal from the MCU into a (more or less) constant voltage.
 In reality, there remains a ripple voltage on the lowpass output that gets amplified and *might* lead to noticeable oscillations of fan speed.

-The cut-off frequency of the lowpass is calculated as (1 / 2pi RC).
+The cut-off frequency of the lowpass is calculated as (1 / (2pi RC)).
 With the specified values, the cut-off frequency is around 16 Hz, which leaves some ripple voltage on the output when the MCU drives the PWM signal at its default PWM frequency (Arduino: 490 Hz, ESP8266: 1 kHz).

 Ripple on the fan speed control voltage turned out to be irrelevant for the brushless DC fans we are using.
 There were no noticable oscillations of fan rotation.

 Ripple could be reduced further by lowering the cut-off frequency.
-Which means increasing R and/or C. We don't want to use elkos here, so C won't go much higher.
-We are hesitating to go higher with R as well.
+Which means increasing R and/or C. We don't want to use elkos here, so C3 won't go much higher.
+We are hesitating to go higher with R1 as well.
 We could build a 2nd order RC lowpass by simply adding another resistor and capacitor, using the same R and C values.

 Probably not worth the effort, as it can be improved in software by increasing the PWM frequency to >30 kHz, so the RC lowpass will be more efficient.